From: Bhadra

 Date: 09-17-2006, 01:08 AM (13 of 13)

-How lovely to hear/ see you again!
+Bhadra How lovely to hear/ see you again!
 I recently took apart a 40 year old wedding dress, that at the time it was made, was called silk shantung, but it has the same sheen and hand that dupioni silk has.
 It was interlined with a moderately crisp fabric, similar in appearance to baptiste in weave.
 It was then lined.
 The dress style was a simple A-line dress.
 The interlining gave it shape and the lining helped to be smooth when putting the dress on, something you need to consider with a jacket.
 As it was worn in very warm weather, I don't think the interlining was intended for warmth.
+I have not decided yet what I will use the material for - a garment, or accent on a garment.
+I don't think I would use iron on interfacing as it may bubble or you may not be able to get the iron to the temperature to fuse completely.
+Some interfacing require that steam be used and you would need to watch that you don't waterspot the silk.
+When I interface anything I baste the fabric and interfacing together and then put together and sew it as one piece of fabric.
+These are just some of my thoughts.
+Good luck in your project.
+A simple silk jacket sounds lovely.
+Have you considered embellishing the silk in any way? *~*~*~* Nancy*~*~*~* " I try to take one day at a time - but sometimes several days attack me at once."

 User: Sancin

-Member since: 02-13-2005
+Member since: 02-13-2005 Total posts: 895 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18212.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18212.html